AdamTorkelsson/WrapMyInfo/README.md

 Coming soon
 ```

 ## Documents
-Documents are meant to store all information and are defined by correlating schemas
+Documents are meant to store all information and are defined by their correlating schemas
-#### CREATE
+#### CREATE A DOCUMENT
 ```javascript
 URL: BASE_URL + /User/:User/Schema/:Schema
 Method: [CREATE]